jujubea22/Module10/Module10/README.md

-Object-Oriented Programming Challenge: Team Profile Generator This will show the team
+Object-Oriented Programming Challenge: Team Profile Generator This will show the team: employees, interns and managers.
+You can view all there important information together.
--employees
--interns
--managers